 If your idea of a girlfriend getaway centers on retail therapy, especially throwback and vintage style, you’re in luck.
 Check out Lansky 126 inside The Peabody Hotel, which has been dressing Memphians – including Elvis – since 1946.
 They’ll dress you like a rock star in vintage Memphis music tees, classic denim and leather jackets.

 On South Main, shop barware, home decor, clothing and a variety of locally made goods from Stock & Belle.
 For Latino-inspired gifts, including blankets, home decor, clothing and more unique styles, stop into Primas Bakery + Boutique.
 While shopping, be sure to sample a variety of pastries, truffles and bite-sized desserts from the bakery.
 Then, head next door to Paper & Clay to shop handmade ceramics, including mugs, servers, vases, jewelry holders and more.

-Next, head over to Edge Alley to shop at Paulette’s Closet for vintage clothing, shoes and accessories.
-Paulette named the boutique after her fashionable grandmother, and her motto is “Come Play Dress Up.”
-Before you leave, fuel up with a cup of java from the Edge Alley Café.
+Next, head over to Fox + Cat Vintage to shop for vintage clothing, shoes and accessories, or Flashback retro department store with apparel, house ware, decor, and more.
 Then head to Broad Avenue Arts District, which features an array of unique boutiques.
 Bingham and Broad sells local art, jewelry, pottery and gifts.
 Mbabazi House of Style uses traditional African fabrics to create modern apparel, accessories and home decor.
 Falling Into Place offers handcrafted jewelry, botanicals, ceramics, original art, and leather goods.
 Be on the lookout for a variety of classes from local makers as well!
 Then, shop an eclectic mix of goods like stationary, woodworkings, accessories and clothing at modern general store City & State.